Thejas027/FakeNewsDetection/README.md

 ## ✨ Features

-- **Modern React Frontend** with custom CSS styling
+- **📝 Advanced Text Analysis** with custom CSS styling and AI confidence scoring
+- **🔗 URL Analysis** - Extract and analyze articles from any news website
+- **📂 Batch Processing** - Upload and analyze multiple files simultaneously
+- **📱 Social Media Integration** - Analyze Twitter, Facebook, Instagram, TikTok posts
+- **🏛️ Source Credibility Assessment** - Rate news outlets with reliability database
+- **🔍 Real-time Fact Checking** - Cross-reference with major fact-checking organizations
-- **Beautiful UI** with gradient backgrounds and smooth animations
+- **🎨 Beautiful Tabbed Interface** with gradient backgrounds and smooth animations
-- **Real-time Analysis** with loading states and error handling
+- **⚡ Real-time Analysis** with loading states and comprehensive error handling
-- **Express.js API Server** acting as middleware
+- **🚀 Express.js API Server** with multiple analysis endpoints
-- **Advanced ML Service** with scikit-learn and NLTK
+- **🤖 Advanced ML Service** with scikit-learn and NLTK on Render
-- **Mock AI Model** for demonstration (ready for real model deployment)
+- **📊 Confidence Scoring** with visual progress bars and detailed breakdowns
-- **Responsive Design** that works on all devices
+- **🌐 Responsive Design** that works perfectly on all devices
-- **Production Ready** with environment configurations
+- **🔒 Production Ready** with live deployment and environment configurations

 ## 🛠️ Technologies Used

 ### Frontend (React)
 - React 19.1.0 with JavaScript
-- Custom CSS (no external CSS frameworks)
+- Custom CSS with advanced animations and gradients
+- Tabbed interface for multiple analysis modes
-- Axios for API calls
+- Axios for API calls with comprehensive error handling
-- Responsive design with modern UI
+- Responsive design with modern UI components
+- File upload support for batch processing

 ### Backend (Express.js)
-- Express.js with CORS support
+- Express.js with CORS support and multiple endpoints
 - Environment variable configuration
-- Proxy to ML service
+- Proxy to ML service with fallback responses
-- Error handling and logging
+- Advanced error handling and logging
+- Support for URL analysis, batch processing, and social media
+- Production-ready architecture

 ### ML Service (Python Flask)
-- Flask 3.0.0 with CORS enabled
+- Flask 3.0.0 with CORS enabled and production optimization
-- scikit-learn 1.4.2 for machine learning
+- scikit-learn 1.4.2+ for machine learning with latest compatibility
-- NLTK for text preprocessing
+- NLTK for advanced text preprocessing and tokenization
-- TF-IDF vectorization
+- TF-IDF vectorization with n-gram support
-- Logistic Regression model
+- Logistic Regression model with confidence scoring
-- Text preprocessing pipeline
+- Comprehensive text preprocessing pipeline
-- **Production-ready** with Python 3.11+ compatibility
+- **Live on Render** with Python 3.12+ compatibility

 ## 🚀 Getting Started